Senior Center News | Wilton Bulletin

 Oscar Hammerstein III will present a program on the musical theater family on Thursday, Sept.
 28, 5 p.m. at The Village, 3 Farm Road, New Canaan.
 A light supper will be provided.

 Oscar Hammerstein III, grandson of Oscar Hammerstein II of Rodgers and Hammerstein fame, and author of The Hammersteins, will present a multi-layered portrait of the Hammerstein legacy.
-RSVP (seating is limited) to Mary Ntiri, Waveny Community Liaison at 203-594-5310 or MNtiri@waveny.org.
+RSVP (seating is limited) to Mary Ntiri, Waveny Community Liaison at 203-594-5310 or [email protected].

 Introduction to bridge